 Was the application submitted on-time?

 - Unlike many agencies, NIH does not shut down the ability to submit to a funding opportunity announcement at 5:01 pm on a due date.
 We keep the submission door open and assess the circumstances of "late" submissions on a case-by-case basis.
 Staff check your cover letter submitted with your application for documented circumstances allowed under our late policy.
 They check to see if the application falls under our continuous submission policy.
-They also check to see if you ran into any system issues along the way and appropriately notified the eRA service desk to document them.
+They also check to see if you ran into any system issues along the way and appropriately notified the eRA service desk to document them per our system issue policy.

 Do you already have an application with essentially the same content under review?

-- You can't have overlapping applications under review at the same time (NOT-OD-14-074).
+- You can't have overlapping applications under review at the same time (NOT-OD-18-197).

 Does your application adhere to funding opportunity announcement specific instructions?